 - I like to use an equal amount of lentils and rice.
 For each cup of lentils, I use one cup of rice.
 However, there are no set rules.
 If you like more lentils, add more!
 Ensure you don’t add too much water; otherwise, the dish will be mushy.

 - Make sure to use the whole kernel of lentils, not cracked lentils.

 - You can use either long or short-grain rice.
 Some people also like to use coarse-cut burghul, which gives the dish a great texture.

 Mujadara is a versatile dish that pairs harmoniously with a variety of sides.
 Most traditionally, it’s accompanied by Salata Arabia, a vibrant salad that refreshes the palate.
-A tahini salad or a creamy yogurt salad (outside of Lent) can be the perfect addition for a creamy touch.
-However, if yyou’rein the mood for something straightforward and undeniably delicious, simply offering chopped tomatoes drizzled with a touch of olive oil does the trick.
-Whether you opt for the classic sides or just want to keep it uncomplicated, mujadara is adaptable to any meal setting.
+A tahini salad or a creamy yogurt salad (outside of Lent) can be the perfect addition to a creamy touch.
+However, if you’re in the mood for something straightforward and undeniably delicious, simply offering chopped tomatoes drizzled with olive oil does the trick.
+Whether you opt for the classic sides or just want to keep it uncomplicated, mujaddara is adaptable to any meal setting.